Updated: Oct 24, 2022

 Note: This is not to say that dads do not feel reward for nurturing or that children do not feel positive effects when nurtured by dad, it is simply not as much as with mom.

-They get the most stimulation in the reward centers of their brains when they engage in “rough and tumble play” – meaning play that increases in intensity, involves contact, and focuses on the environment and not just on each other.
+Children get the most stimulation in the reward centers of their brains when they engage in “rough and tumble play.”
+This means play that increases in intensity, involves contact, and focuses on the environment and not just on each other.

 Eek, I kinda feel a tad guilty for getting annoyed at my husband for “winding the kids up”.

-Seriously, brilliant!
-A man’s body knows what it needs to be able to bond with his child – and although he is away from the child most of the day – gets adequate bonding through these intense bonding play sessions.
+Although he is away from the child most of the day, a dad gets adequate bonding through these intense bonding play sessions.

 I guess dads are meant to be the “fun parent after all”.

-5. Play With Dad Helps Children Control Emotions
+5. Play with Dad Helps Children Control Emotions During Play

 A study from the Infant Mental Health Journal in 2017 showed some interesting findings:

-1. Fathers play with girls just as intensely as they play with boys.
+Fathers play with daughters just as intensely as they play with sons

-2. (However), fathers are better able to adjust their play to meet boys emotional needs (and not overstep boundaries/upset the child) and mothers are better able to adjust their play to meet girls emotional needs.
+(However), fathers are better able to adjust their play to meet their sons' emotional needs, and not overstep boundaries/upset the child

-3. Fathers have a similar intensity of play for children who are born preterm, but a lower quality of play*.
+Fathers have a similar intensity (but lower quality*) of play for children who are born preterm.
 However, once the child seemed to cognitively function more like a “normal” full-term child, the quality of play increased.

-4. Fathers who have had significant childhood adversity in their lives also had very low quality of play* – no matter the age or gender of the child.
+Fathers who have had significant childhood adversity** in their lives also had very low quality of play,* no matter the age or gender of the child.
 The more severe the adversity, the lower the quality of play.

 **Childhood adversity in this study includes high levels of chaos/family stress, parental substance abuse, parental mental illness, verbal threats and harm, witness of domestic violence, psychological and sexual abuse, neglect.